So, about a year ago, I watched all 5 Twilight movies in two days.

 First let me start off by saying, I never wanted to read the books.
-Well, I wanted to because I fell in love with cover of Twilight, the original one with the stupid apple on the cover.
+Well, I wanted to because I fell in love with the cover of Twilight, the original one with the stupid apple on the cover.
 I tried to talk myself into buying it, that’s how much I loved the cover.
-But it just didn’t appeal to me.
-When the movies came out, I remembered how I didn’t want to read said books and decided to pass on the films as well.
+But the inside pages just didn’t appeal to me.
+When the first movie came out, I remembered how I didn’t want to read said book and decided to pass on the film as well.
 No big deal.
-Just a decision I was making based on the fact that I thought they’d be a little gooey and mushy for my taste.
+Just a decision I was making based on the fact that I thought it’d be a little gooey and mushy for my taste, as that’s why I didn’t want to read the book.
 I had no problem with the franchise or the author or anything.
 I’m always happy when books get turned into movies.
 I love the interpretation, and quite frankly, I would love it for myself one day.

 At first it was just annoying.
 Then it made me mad.
 By the end of the year, I was one bitter, bitter melon about it.
 I went from simply not being interested and forgetting about it to hating the series, the writer, the scriptwriter, the cast, the production studio, the directors (didn’t even know anyone’s name, mind you).
-I hated the whole franchise and everytime I saw or heard anything about it I wanted to bitch-slap someone.
+I hated the whole franchise and every time I saw or heard anything about it I wanted to bitch-slap someone.
 It was just like, leave me alone, already!!
-And for the last 5 or 6 years, I’ve refused to even watch 3 minutes of it.
+And for the next 5 or 6 years, I refused to even watch 3 minutes of it.